443PranavMishra/KIRANA-LEDGER/README.md

-# 📒 Khata — AI Based Digital Ledger for India's Kirana Shops
+# 📒 Kirana Ledger — AI Based Digital Ledger for India's Kirana Shops

 **A face-recognition credit ledger that brings India's neighborhood kirana shops — and the customers who depend on them — into the digital